 This article explains each of the shift rules related to clocking in.
 Virtual TimeClock shift rules allow you to control timeclock usage in ways that help you comply with labor laws and control unwanted overtime.

-Note: Shifts and shift rules are not available in the Virtual TimeClock Basic Edition.
+Note: Shift rules are not available in the Virtual TimeClock Basic Edition.

 Open Shift Settings in Virtual TimeClock

 - Select Turn Administration On from the File menu.